NethServer/ns8-core/docs/modules/code_snippets.md

 pip install bcrypt==4.1.2
 ```

 You can then use the imported `bcrypt` library in all your action steps.
+A similar script can be added under `update-module.d/`.